 In our experiment we ran TFD/M on the original version of the domain, and then compared runtimes with the modified version that adds a module call.
 Table 1 shows the planning time until the first plan was found (for a timeout of 30 minutes and a memory limit of 1 GB).
 As expected, the runtime for the module version of the domain is higher.
 It should be noted that the module calls do not influence the planning process itself as the same states are expanded, so results are comparable.
-Most importantly, it can be seen that the relative overhead is bounded and does not correlate with the problem size, thus scaling properties of the planner are not influenced.
+Most importantly, it can be seen that the relative overhead is independent of the problem size, thus scaling properties of the planner are not influenced.